JamesMartin1998/Python-Project/README.md

     - Instead of storing the words for the game in Python lists, the data could be stored in a Google Sheet and accessed via an API.
 - Changing the number of lives
     - The current difficulty levels only differ by how hard it is to guess each word.
 Instead, each difficulty level could have differing numbers of lives.

+## Data Model

+- Words generated for the hangman game are stored in three separate lists (easy_words, medium_words and hard_words).
+- Hangman drawings are stored in the hangman list.
+- Guessed letters are appended to the guessed_letters list.

 ## Testing